ninjadroid/simple-sinatra-app-deploy/README.md

 Cloning the application repository is done using https instead of ssh as it is assumed the deployment user's key is not from a user on Github.

-Getting the ip address of the target host and using it through the playbook has been done as a matter of simplicity.
-This could be modified to get the ip address based on the instances 'Project' tag for greater flexibility in calling roles via the playbook.

 Testing of the website is done via a simple curl-type request.
 On a production system, this would be done using an application such as Selenium or PhantomJS for greater coverage.

 For further scalability and cost considerations, AWS Lambda could be used but would require completely re-architecting both the deployment and application solutions.